-Horus is the largest of the four cubs and is about seven months old.
+Horus is the largest of the four cubs.
 He was found in reasonably good health on a child’s bed in an apartment on the outskirts of Paris.
 His owner, who was hiding in a neighbour’s cupboard when Horus was found, had posted images of the cub on Snapchat.
-He was sentenced to six months in prison for illegally keeping a wild animal.
+He was fined and sentenced to six months in prison for illegally keeping a wild animal.

 Dadou was found on Paris’ most famous street – the Champs-Elysées – in the back of a Lamborghini.
 His owner was caught by police officers taking photos with the cub.
-Dadou, who is missing the tip of his tail, is also thought to be about seven months old.
+Dadou is missing the tip of his tail.
 When he was found, he had weak hind legs, but has now recovered.
 Dadou’s case is waiting to go to court.

-Thea is the smallest and youngest of the cubs, at about five months old.
-She was surrendered by her owner and was very unwell.
+Thea is the smallest and youngest of the cubs She was surrendered by her owner and was very unwell.
 She had glaucoma, and was under-developed and underweight, with extreme hair loss and diarrhoea.
-‘Girl’ is now doing much better.
-Her hair has grown back and she is slowly gaining weight.
 Her court case is ongoing.

 All only a few months old, they were taken from their mothers and found in terrible suffering – battling the pain of glaucoma, extreme hair loss, skin irritations and diarrhoea.
 Shockingly, these cubs discovered in France, were found in captive conditions no animal should ever be subjected to – an apartment, a garage, even a Lamborghini.
 Selfishly being kept as pets and deprived their life in the wild.